 Terminal Information

 Fiumicino Airport used to comprise of five terminals.
 Following significant renovation and expansion, the airport now operates with two functional terminals: Terminal 1 and Terminal 3.
-Terminal 1 usually operates with domestic and Schengen flights, whilst Terminal 3 accommodates domestic, Schengen and non-Schengen flights.
-All levels are easily accessible via lift or escalator and there is a free shuttle service connecting the two terminals, taking around 15 minutes.
+Terminal 1 usually operates with domestic and Schengen flights, whilst Terminal 3 accommodates domestic, Schengen, and non-Schengen flights.
+All levels are easily accessible via lift or escalator, and a free shuttle service connects the two terminals, which takes around 15 minutes.

 Catch The Leonardo Express to Roma Termini in just 32 minutes.